Skip to content

 Themes and layouts

-Themes are not compiled into utility variants.
-They stay as runtime CSS custom properties, so an OBS user can swap themes via the ?theme= URL parameter without rebuilding anything.
+Swap themes without rebuilding.
+Themes aren't compiled into utility variants.
+They stay as runtime CSS custom properties, so an OBS user changes them with the ?theme= URL parameter.
 Tailwind utility classes resolve to those CSS variables.

 URL parameters: